queer/emit/README.md

 - It works! :D
 - Performance scaling is about one order of magnitude of time per order of magnitude of number of clients.
-For example, 10 pids takes 10ms, 100 pids takes 100ms, 1000 pids takes 1000ms, etc.
+For example, if 10 pids takes 10ms, 100 pids takes 100ms, 1000 pids takes 1000ms, etc.
 - Performace is great at low numbers of pids, and is acceptable even when pushing messages to up to 50k out of 100k pids.